ASU

 Gallery of Scientific Exploration

 Across the Terrace Road from the Gallery of Scientific Exploration is the home of a significant part of ASU’s public art collection.
-“Air Apparent” was designed by renowned artist James Turrell, who is known for his skyspaces.
-You can walk into this space and observe the sky through a frame.
-It’s most dramatic at sunrise, sunset or after dark when the frame lights change color.
+“Air Apparent” was designed by renowned artist James Turrell as a contemporary interpretation of ancient Hohokam shade ramadas, pit houses and baskets. this structure invites visitors to walk inside, take a seat within the space and observe the sky through a frame suspended overhead.
+It’s most dramatic at sunrise, sunset or after dark when the illuminated frame changes color.

 Secret Garden